All Products

 • LogReduce

-On the LogReduce tab, click Enable LogReduce to aggregate highly similar logs during log collection.
+On the LogReduce tab, click Enable LogReduce to aggregate similar logs during log collection.
 For more information, see LogReduce.

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-Step 5: Create alerts for CoreDNS logs
+Step 5: Configure alerts

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.